Akter8/rts-static-scheduler/README.txt

 - [ ] Finish the README.
 - [ ] Comments and testing of periodicTaskDriver.c in the 3 checks part.
 - [ ] Test the program with lots of test cases for bugs.
-- [ ] Periodic jobs: Min, max and avg response time.
-- [ ] Periodic jobs: Absolute and relative jitters.
-- [X] Sporadic jobs: List of accepted and rejected jobs with their response times.
-- [X] Aperiodic jobs: Response times of jobs that finished.
-- [X] Number of preemptions.

 ### Tasks Completed